<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=691116991096043&amp;ev=PageView&amp;noscript=1">

 Here you can select whether the phase is an approval phase or not.

-To learn more, see Phase Approvals.
+To learn more, see Configure Workflow Phase Approvals.

 Transitions

 Set the rules that determine which phase the card is automatically routed to when exiting the current phase.
-Cards can also be dragged and dropped for closely managed processes.

 See Configure Workflow Transitions for a full overview.